 These days, many international committees on TPP are held to get agreement between the nations concerned.
 The treaty will be of crucial significance to Japanese agriculture, especially to Okinawa prefecture, because the prefecture doesn't have central industries and economical foundations to overcome newly arising problems.
 Figure 1 shows the transition of the total and top 4 amounts of agricultural products in Okinawa.
 From the graph, you can realize that sugar cane has been the leading product for long years.
 Even in 2012, the cultivated acreage of sugar cane occupied ca. 50% as 18,600ha in 39,000ha of total farming land.
 So far Japanese government has guaranteed sugar cane farmers of their steady income by imposing taxes on import sugar and consuming sugar, but it will be difficult after the conclusion of TPP.
-For this reason, all processes on sugar cane cultivation and sugar production have to be studied to improve the value of cane cultivation.
+For this reason, all processes on sugar cane cultivation.

-At sugar cane mill, there appear many amounts of uncrystallized sugar waste named molasses during the raw sugar production.
-The amount accounted for ca. 22,000ton which correspond ca.25% crystallized sugar product of 88,000ton in Okinawa prefecture 2010.
-This in molasses contains ca.40% of sugars (sucrose, fructose, glucose), so it is very good stock for ethanol fermentation.
-However, since the transportation cost from islands to the Mainland is so high, the market price is very low as about ¥1,500 per ton while standard price of raw sugar was around \(\frac{4}{2}50,000\) per ton in 2002.
+molasses during the raw sugar production.
+The amount accounted for ca. 22,000ton which ca.25% correspond to of crystallized sugar product of 88,000ton in Okinawa 2010. prefecture This in molasses contains ca.40% of sugars (sucrose, fructose, glucose), so it is very good stock for ethanol fermentation.
+However, since the transportation cost from islands to the Mainland is so high, the market price is very low as about ¥1,500 per ton while standard price of raw sugar was around \$250,000 per ton in 2002.
 Therefore, the contribution to the total sales of mill factory was only less than 0.2%.